Rahul14singh/Auto_Navigation_Vehicle/README.md

 2. [WEAVED](https://www.remot3.it/web/)

-> Do replace the userName and password of the weaved account that you made.
+> Do note down the userName and password of the weaved account that you made.
+We will need this in code.

 > Do modify the source code according to the device you are using to measure the distance travelled by Vehicle/Drone eg for an Odometer you need to improve code accordingly.
 I have used Reed switch to measure the distance travelled so I have coded accordingly.